 - Is Corona commercial software?

 - Currently, it is free to use, but there are plans to make it commercial in the future, after it is fully developed.
-It will however always have some free versions, and active betatesters will get access to the full versions for free.
+It will however always have some free versions, and the most active betatesters will get access to the full versions for free.

 - Will Corona support 3D packages other than 3ds MAX?

 - This is definitely planned.
 The architecture of the renderer has been prepared for it from the beginning.
-There is currently a finished CLI standalone version and Cinema 4D version in development, and a third-party Blender exporter.
+There is currently a finished CLI standalone version, Cinema 4D version in development, and a third-party Blender exporter.